mr5z/ExLang/README.md

     }
 }

-contract User { this -> // type of 'this' is Self but manually named to 'this'
+def UserRole: Role { this -> // type of 'this' is Self but manually named to 'this'

+    // Self is now UserRole
+    def assign(other: UserRole): UserRole {
         // ...
+    }
 }
 ```